 The Asymmetric Nature of Time: Accounting for the Open Future and the Fixed Past

+For many practical purposes, it seems very hard to discard the intuition that the future is open while the past is fixed.
+Whereas we do not deliberate about the past, our beliefs about opportunities, possibilities, alternatives, and so on, are all future-oriented.
 However, the main models of the temporal structure of the world do not reflect any asymmetry between the future and the past.
-According to eternalism and presentism, the future and the past are ontologically on a par.
+According to presentism and eternalism, the future and the past are ontologically on a par.
 Eternalists hold that both the future and the past exist, while presentists hold that neither the future nor the past exists.
 In other words, the two main competing models of the temporal structure of the world do not ontologically distinguish the future from the past (either both of them exist or none of them exists).
 Therefore, neither eternalism nor presentism seems able to account for our basic intuition regarding the nature of time.
-Of course, one might claim that the asymmetry between the future and the past is not ontological and, therefore, that it must be accommodated otherwise than through a model of the temporal structure of the world.
-Nonetheless, in my PhD dissertation, I aim to demonstrate why we should reject this suggestion and opt for an alternative model – the growing block theory – that provides an ontological ground for this temporal asymmetry.
+Of course, one might claim that the asymmetry between the open future and the fixed past does not need to be grounded in the temporal structure of the world, but merely in some local phenomena (e.g. entropy, irreversibility).
+Nonetheless, in my PhD dissertation, I provide reasons to think that these local phenomena are not as important as some philosophers would have us believe for temporal asymmetries.
+For example, the increase of entropy – which arises from the collective behavior of many microscopic entities – at best postpones the problem: if there is no directedness in fundamental physics, where does the thermodynamic asymmetry in time come from?